Phase Noise in RF and Microwave Amplifiers: Experimental Proof

 The first experiment is the simple measurement of the phase noise of several microwave amplifiers at different values of input power (Figure \ref{fig:NoiseVsPin}).
-It is clearly seen on all spectra that $b_{-1}$ is independent of power, and that this fact is independent of technology and also holds in moderate compression operation.
+It is clearly seen on all spectra that $b_{-1}$ is independent of power.
+The fact that $b_{-1}$ is constant vs power holds for different technologies, and in moderate compression regime.
 This confirms the parametric nature of flicker and validates the main point of the behavioral model.
-In the spectra of Fig.~\ref{fig:AML812PNB1901_single_VsPin}, \ref{fig:SiGeLPNT32_single_VsPin} and \ref{fig:AFS6_single_VsPin}, in the latter only for $-45$ and $-40$ dBm input power, the white noise $b_0$ follows exactly the $1/P_0$ law stated by Eq.~\req{eq:b0}.
-The white phase noise cannot be observed in Figures \ref{fig:AML412L2001_single_VsPin}, \ref{fig:AML612L2201_single_VsPin} and \ref{fig:AFS6_single_VsPin} ($-30$ dBm input power) because the frequency span of our FFT analyzer is insufficient.
-The AFS6 measured at $-25$ dBm [green spectrum in Fig.~\ref{fig:AFS6_single_VsPin}] is the only one curve of Fig.~\ref{fig:NoiseVsPin} that does not follow exactly the rules we stated.
-The bump between 100 Hz and 10 kHz seems to be due to saturation in an intermediate stage.

-The AML812PNB1901 and the LPNT32 (Fig.~\ref{fig:AML812PNB1901_single_VsPin} and \ref{fig:SiGeLPNT32_single_VsPin}, respectively) are intended for low phase noise applications and for high spectral purity oscillators \cite{Cibiel2004uffc-sapphire, Boudot2006ell-x-band-oscillator, Boudot2006phd}.
-These amplifiers exhibit $b_{-1}<120$ \unit{dBrad^2/Hz}.
-The white noise of these amplifiers, though at first sight remarkably low, is the noise predicted by Eq.~\req{eq:b0}.
+In Fig.~\ref{fig:NoiseVsPin}\,(A-B), the white noise $b_0$ follows exactly the $1/P_0$ law (\ref{eq:b0}).
+The white phase noise cannot be observed in Figs.~\ref{fig:NoiseVsPin}\,(C-D) because the frequency span of our FFT analyzer is insufficient.
+In Fig.~\ref{fig:NoiseVsPin}\,(E), the white noise $b_0$ follows exactly the $1/P_0$ law up to $-30$ dBm input power.
+At $-25$ dBm (dark green curve), we observe that between 100 Hz and 10 kHz the noise is higher than the flicker we expected from the general rules stated.
+This is likely the consequence of saturation in an intermediate stage.

-It is worth mentioning that the power efficiency (output power divided by dc-bias power) is of 50\% for the LPNT32 (LAAS laboratory design \cite{Cibiel2004uffc-sapphire}), and of 0.5\%--2.5\% for the other amplifiers (commercial units).
-Though one may object that the LPNT32 is a low-gain single-stage special-purpose amplifier, efficiency is surprisingly high.
-The $1/f$ noise of this amplifier indicates that low flicker design is not incompatible with efficiency.
+The AML812PNB1901 and the LPNT32 [Fig.~\ref{fig:NoiseVsPin}\,(A-B)] are intended for low phase noise applications and for high spectral purity oscillators \cite{Cibiel-2004-UFFC--sapphire, Boudot-2006-ELL--Low-noise-oscillator, Boudot-2006-PhD}.
+These amplifiers exhibit $b_{-1}<120$ dBrad$^{2}$/Hz.
+The white noise shown, though remarkably low, is the noise predicted by (\ref{eq:b0}).

-Measuring one amplifier at different frequencies we observed no significant difference in noise (Fig.~\ref{fig:AFS6_single_VsFreq}).
-Since this result is consistent with our experience, we did not repeat systematically the test.
+It is worth mentioning that the power efficiency (output power divided by dc-bias power) is of 50\% for the LPNT32 (LAAS laboratory design \cite{Cibiel-2004-UFFC--sapphire}), and of 0.5\%--2.5\% for the commercial amplifiers.
+This indicates that low flicker design is not incompatible with efficiency.

-In the case of HF-VHF bipolar amplifier, the values of $b_{-1}$ are clustered around $-140$ \unit{dBrad^2/Hz}.
-Fig.~\ref{fig:UTC573_single_Cascaded} (lowest plot) shows an example.
+Our experience indicates that the flicker of a given amplifier does not in the frequency range.
+Since this fact is observed all the time, we did not repeat the test systematically end we show only one case in Fig.~\ref{fig:NoiseVsPin}\,(F).